 Texas Health and Human Services (HHS) provides millions of Texans with services each year.
 If you need medical care or food for your children, dignified care in a nursing home or assisted living facility, to find someone to provide services so you can live independently – HHS is at the ready.

 Experienced HHS employees respond to the long-term needs of older Texans by ensuring the safety and dignity of people who live in nursing homes or assisted living facilities.
 They also arrange for services for older people who need a help staying home.
 And they support families providing care for their loved ones.

-Texas has more than 3.4 million people who have a disability.
-HHS offers a broad array of services to meet their needs, whether it is providing options to a family whose child was just diagnosed with disability, helping find independent housing, working with community partners to create jobs, or finding someone to provide services to keep people out of institutions.
+More than 3.4 million Texans have a disability.
+HHS offers an array of services to meet their needs, whether it is providing options to a family whose child was just diagnosed with disability, helping find independent housing, working with community partners to create jobs, or finding someone to provide services to keep people out of institutions.

 - Blind and Visually Impaired

 - Brain Injury